Top 5 Ways to Be Zero Waste On-the-Go

 Whether you're traveling by train, car, bus, or airplane, being eco-friendly when you're on-the-go poses its fair share of challenges.
 Travel is tiring - and even those with the best habits at home can fall prey to the convenience of commercially packaged snacks and single-use plastic bottled drinks.
 But being zero waste when you're on the move isn't impossible.

 Here at Khala & Co, one of our primary missions is to make a zero waste lifestyle more attainable.
-We've compiled some tips and tricks to make it easier for you to be zero waste on-the-go.
+We've curated a collection of our provisions just for travel, and compiled some tips and tricks here to make it easier for you to be zero waste on-the-go.

 Bring Your Own Food

-Also, make sure the way you're carrying your food is waste-free.
+The way you're carrying your food is just as important as the food itself.
+Travel size snack bars, water bottles, and bags of goodies are tempting, but ultimatley lead to more plastic ending up in the world.
+Even if you're bringing a sandwich from home, if its in a plastic bag, its not doing much to help you live zero waste.
 Forget plastic ziplock bags - wrap your food in a reusable beeswax or vegan wax Khala Cloth, instead.
 Khala & Co's line of zero waste provisions includes reusable food wraps in different sizes and styles for transporting all kinds of snacks.